 A suggestion: if you are writing a longer, complicated, forum post that includes web links, board formatting codes, and details, consider composing the post in an external ASCII text editor.
 Do not use a word processor program/app that inserts its own hidden formatting codes.
 It should be easier to write, edit, reorganize, spell-check and review your masterpiece in the separate text editor than within the peek-a-boo scrolling window afforded by the the board's website design.
 When your message is complete, copy and paste your work into the board's editor.

-Two stock-oriented chat channels—#stocks and #trading—are still found within the decades-old IRC network EfNet.
+Two stock-oriented chat channel—#stocks and #trading—are still found within the decades-old IRC network EfNet.
 These channels are a bit tough in terms of language and decorum—be warned—but may be interesting at times; do note HI is a much better first choice to explore live chat rooms.
 Although the EfNet website provides access to its channels, standalone client software such as (Windows) Icechat or (Android) Yaaic or (Android) Revolution IRC Client is more flexible and provides channel logging; those seeking iOS IRC clients will find several in the iTunes store.

 Investopedia is the go-to reference encyclopedia for everything finance and investing.
 Similar to Wikipedia, Investopedia covers the waterfront in an unbiased unopinionated writing style.
 Reading something with unfamiliar subject matter, terms or words?
 Pop open a second web browser tab, copy and paste.